polpielladev/polpiella.dev/_posts/updating-your-profile-readme-with-github-actions.md

         git push origin main
 ```

-As you can see above, we are telling github to run this action in an `ubuntu` machine with `node v14` installed and then we are telling it to perform the action we created earlier as well as the configuring our credentials and pushing to `main`.
+As you can see above, we are telling github to run this action in an `macos` machine and then we are telling it to perform the action we created earlier as well as the configuring our credentials and pushing to `main`.
 And just like that, we have an action that runs every midnight and adds latest posts from an RSS feed to a given section!

 ![Updated Section](assets/posts/updating-your-profile-readme-with-github-actions/updated-section.png)